Almost every film in cinemas this week, reviewed and rated

 Directed by Ron Howard.
 Starring Alden Ehrenreich, Woody Harrelson, Emilia Clarke, Donald Glover, Thandie Newton, Paul Bettany, Phoebe Waller-Bridge.
 12A cert, gen release, 134 min

 The young Han Solo falls in with a bad crowd.
 The new Star Wars movie isn’t really a Star Wars movie.
 It’s a car chase movie.
 It’s a heist movie.
 It’s a poker movie.
 During the pretty good opening 20 minutes, it actually promises to be a space version of Howard Hawks’s Only Angels Have Wings.
 Then it falls off the rails and loses coherence.
 Ehrenreich, though good, can’t capture the cool of a young Harrison Ford.
-12A cert, gen release (opens May 24th), 134 min TB
+TB